Welcome to the NCJFCJ's Juvenile Treatment Drug Court Information Center

 - Click here to request targeted on-site technical assistance to help your team strategically plan program enhancements, receive feedback on court room protocol and pre-court staffing, and to learn about innovative ways to address common challenges seen within juvenile drug courts (i.e., use of incentives and sanctions, community engagement, and collaboration).

-- Click here to find out WHAT'S NEW at NCJFCJ’s Juvenile Drug Court Information Center, where you can find out what the Center’s staff are currently working on, download copies of the JDC monthly newsletter, and read about ongoing JDC projects.
+- Click here to find out WHAT'S NEW at NCJFCJ’s Juvenile Treatment Drug Court Information Center, where you can find out what the Center’s staff are currently working on, download copies of the JTDC monthly newsletter, and read about ongoing JTDC projects.

-- Click here to read about the Juvenile Drug Court Learning Collaborative.
-The Learning Collaborative is a JDC demonstration project, where JDC teams receive targeted training and technical assistance to further implement evidence-based practices.
+- Click here to read about the Juvenile Treatment Drug Court Learning Collaborative.
+The Learning Collaborative is a JDC demonstration project, where JTDC teams receive targeted training and technical assistance to further implement evidence-based practices.

-- Click here to visit NCJFCJ's flickr account where JDC teams can post pictures of their 16 Strategies poster (see left).
-If you have a 16 Strategies poster hanging in your office, take a quick pic and e-mail to Wendy Schiller at firstname.lastname@example.org.
-If you DO NOT have a 16 Strategies poster and would like one, e-mail Wendy and she'd be happy to mail one to you.
+- Click here to visit NCJFCJ's flickr account where JTDC teams can post pictures of their 16 Strategies poster (see left).
+If you have a 16 Strategies poster hanging in your office, take a quick picture and email to Eloisa Chaparro at firstname.lastname@example.org.
+If you DO NOT have a 16 Strategies poster and would like to request one, email Eloisa and one will be mailed to you.

 Juvenile Drug Courts: Strategies in Practice